0xyshv/Filex/README.md

 ## FileX

-A file sharing DApp built using apillion.
+A file sharing DApp built using apillon.

 ## Features